Good Gear -- Boots and Overshoes

 My size 10 1/2 low-top Merrell hiking shoes just fit into the size Large overshoe.
 It's best to check the chart on the NEOS website when you select a size.

-Like the rubber boots, these overshoes are water tight, so I can walk through water, mud and snow or stand in puddles, streams and ponds when a good composition calls for it.
+Like the rubber boots, these overshoes are water tight, so I can walk through water, mud and snow or stand in puddles, streams, ponds and surf when a good composition calls for it.

 Plan ahead for how you'll handle your wet or muddy boots and overshoes once the day's adventure is done.
 I carry several plastic bags for them.
 For the Muck Boots, I bring two heavy-duty trash-compactor plastic bags and two plastic shopping bags.
 A shopping bag goes over each boot before it's slipped into its own compactor bag.
 For the NEOS Overshoes, each one goes into its own shopping bag, then both bagged boots share a compactor bag.